Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ---

-## 🎯 Part 1: Basics and Framework Conditions
+## 🎯 Block 1: Basics and Framework Conditions

 --{{0}}--
 Let's begin by understanding the fundamental concepts and structural framework that make the German dual VET system unique.